statsig-io/docs/docs/feature-flags/view-exposures.md

 :::info Opting-Out of Bot Filtering

-Bot filtering is done at the company level.
-Companies can opt out of filtering through their console settings.
+Bot filtering is done at the project level.
+Admins can opt out of filtering through their console settings.

 :::